 Fox Nakai

 Moshi moshi!
 I’m a filmmaker based in Oakland, California.
 I work with community organizations to craft emotional stories that inspire action.
-I specialize in stories about diaspora, food, and language.
+I specialize in stories about diaspora, food justice, and language.

 Featured In